Akolobkov/OmniCore_1/README.md

 The web search tool uses Talordata api (api provider can be changed)

-Example tool (create_gradient_image) uses Pillow (for now, all externl dependencies for created tools must be installed maually)
+Example tool (create_gradient_image) uses Pillow (for now, all external dependencies for created tools must be installed maually)

 dotenv (for web search api key)
 <h2>How to use:</h2>